-The Level 2 Intermediate Fashion Retail Creative Business Pathway has been specifically designed for students aged 16 years or over wishing to study Fashion Retail, plus GCSE English and maths [if required], work experience, tutorial and personal and professional development.
+The Level 2 Intermediate Fashion Retail and Business Pathway has been specifically designed for students aged 16 years or over wishing to study Fashion Retail, plus GCSE English and Maths [if required], work experience, tutorial and personal and professional development.

 If you are interested in exploring the potential of a career in fashion retail business, this course is for you.
 It is designed to enable you to develop your creative skills and pursue a career in a fun and energetic environment.

-You will gain a general overview of the fashion retail and business sectors, the opportunities within the sector, the potential career progression and the skills needed to succeed in a fast-paced industry.
+You will gain a general overview of the fashion retail and business sectors, the opportunities within the sectors, the potential career progression and the skills needed to succeed in a fast-paced industry.

 The Fashion Retail component of the course includes visits to large retailers and related organisations as well as a team building day - as team work is crucial within the fashion retail industry.
 In addition, you will undertake lots of practical activities including personal shopping, style advice and fashion shows and installations.

-The Creative Business component of the course focuses on helping you secure employment.
+The Business component of the course focuses on helping you secure employment.
 It equips you with specialist knowledge and skills, enabling you to embark on an apprenticeship or employment or to progress to a Tech Level qualification.
-During Creative Business you will have opportunities to find out from employers how the skills and knowledge you acquire are used in the workplace.
+During your Business studies, you will have opportunities to find out from employers how the skills and knowledge you acquire are used in the workplace.

 You will also develop your maths and English skills, which will support your progress within the programme and help in your future career.